-- Panel: These will include two or more interviewers, and is common with larger companies.
-Questions are usually pre-prepared, and responses noted and assessed.
+- Panel – this will include two or more interviewers, and is common with larger companies.
+Questions are usually pre-prepared and your responses are noted and assessed.

 Asking informed questions at an interview is an opportunity to show you’ve really done your research and are genuinely enthusiastic about working for the organisation.
 Decide on a few questions that you’d really like answered during the interview.
 If you need to, it’s OK to refer to a pre-prepared list:

 - Show an interest – ask about the job, organisation, employees, products and processes

 - Don’t ask about salary, pensions or other perks until the interviewer raises the subject

 - Avoid questions that have already been answered in the graduate brochure or website, etc.

 A job interview can be one of the most intimidating situations that most of us have to go through.
 How do you avoid appearing like a rabbit in the headlights?

 - Arrive on time.
 Punctuality is pretty fundamental – turning up flustered and dishevelled won’t help you get things off to a good start, so aim to get there a few minutes early.

 - Self-affirmation.
 Boost your confidence while you’re waiting.
 Write a positive statement about yourself, such as, “I am an imaginative and creative individual with proven technical, organisational and communication skills” and read this over in your mind before you start your interview.

 - Dress to impress.
 Even the coolest art director or gallery manager will respond favourably to someone who’s made a visible effort.
 Try to find out what the day-to-day dress code is and take it one step beyond.
 Putting on a smarter outfit than usual will boost your confidence, too.